Breonna Taylor Grand Jury Recordings Released

 After months of protest and scrutiny over the police shooting of Breonna Taylor, the decision of a grand jury last week to indict no police officers in her death only raised more questions.
 Now, lengthy recordings of the grand jury’s proceedings that were just released could answer some of those questions.

 The recordings are expected to reveal what evidence the team of prosecutors led by Kentucky Attorney General Daniel Cameron presented to the grand jury, and what witnesses, including police, told grand jurors happened at Taylor’s apartment.
-They could could shed light on a subject of much confusion and controversy: what options Cameron’s team gave the jury, if any, for potentially indicting the two Louisville officers who shot Taylor, Jonathan Mattingly and Myles Cosgrove.
+They could shed light on a subject of much confusion and controversy: what options Cameron’s team gave the jury, if any, for potentially indicting the two Louisville officers who shot Taylor, Jonathan Mattingly and Myles Cosgrove.

 The recordings will give a rare glimpse of grand jury proceedings, which are ordinarily kept secret.
 Grand jurors review evidence and witnesses presented by prosecutors before deciding on indictments.
 Typically, prosecutors also present charges for the jury to consider and make a recommendation on which should be brought.
 On Monday, a judge ordered the recordings released as part of the case against former detective Brett Hankison, the sole officer indicted for events that unfolded during the police raid on Taylor’s apartment.
 (Hankison was charged with three counts of “wanton endangerment” for shooting through Taylor’s apartment and into an adjacent home where a family was present, and has pleaded not guilty.)